yakworks/gorm-tools/examples/benchmarks/README.md

   Example: ```java -DsecondLevelCache=true -jar grails-gpars-batch-load-benchmark-0.1.war```

 * To specify caching strategy ('read-write, 'read-only', 'nonstrict-read-write', 'transactional') pass 'cacheStrategy' system property with name strategy.
+See Grails [Caching strategy]{.new-tab}.
   By default, it is 'read-write'.
   Example:
   ``` java -DsecondLevelCache=true -jar grails-gpars-batch-load-benchmark-0.1.war ```
   ``` java -DsecondLevelCache=true -DsecondLevelCache='read-only' -jar grails-gpars-batch-load-benchmark-0.1.war ```

 * It is important to specify correct config for EhCache (such as maxElementsInMemory parameter).
   See benchmarks/conf/ehcache.xml file.

+* Config for MySql is added, but it is commented out for now.

 ## The Benchmarks